jobweek/CurveArray/Curve_Array_Magic_Curve/Curve_Array/README.md

 It is not just a manual update array, instead of Auto Update, Update Array has more power, updating as well the Path and Queue data.

 78

+## Errors and Rules.

+Curve Array reuses objects created by it.
+So when you change the parameters of an array, it doesn't recreate them, it searches for them by name in the scene, in a particular collection, so don't rename, move, or delete objects or collections while you want to edit the created array.

+All errors with the title 'Error' have an explanation of the cause, and the user can fix it himself.

+If you see the 'Unkown Error' header, or the wrong behavior of the add-on, please save the scene where the error occurred (so that I can reproduce it) and open an Issue on my GitHub, attaching the scene there.
+This will help not only you, but all the other users who might have encountered the same error as you!